Roamtech-Solutions/infrastructure/docs/service-type/java-spring-boot.md

 When adding an application to the `requires` property, the corresponding environment variables are made available to the service.

+These environment variables can be referenced in the `application.properties` file of the service.

 ### MySQL (`mysql`)

 | Name			| Description 					|